Updated August 2020

 - new job

-If you don’t have a good enough reason or motivator to start investing – you’re unlikely to.
+If you don’t have a good enough reason or motivator to start getting your finances in better shape and maybe investing – you’re unlikely to.

-12 years ago my father was very ill.
+Over a decade ago my father was very ill.
 About that time, I visited a financial adviser to get investment advice.
-I was interested in property investing and he suggested I buy Rich Dad Poor Dad (Robert Kiyosaki).
-He didn’t lend me his copy as he thought I’d value it more if I spent my own $ on it!
-After reading it over the weekend, that Monday I resigned from my position in training that I’d been doing for over 5 years, and started investing.
+I was interested in property investing and he suggested I buy Robert Kiyosaki’s Rich Dad Poor Dad.
+He didn’t lend me his copy as he thought I’d value it more spending my own money on it.
+After reading it over the weekend, that Monday I resigned from my long term training job and started investing.

-If you want financial freedom build alternative sources of income, don’t dependent solely on your own labour.
+If you want financial freedom, build alternative sources of income, don’t depend solely on your own labour.

 I wouldn’t say Rich Dad Poor Dad is the best technical real estate investing book around.
-And Kiyosaki is quite polarising – people either love him, or … But what it has done for millions of would be investors worldwide, is to show that relying solely on income from your own work (a ‘j.o.b.’) is akin to a mouse in an exercise wheel.
-An endless pursuit, with little hope of escape!
+And Kiyosaki’s pretty polarising – you either love him, or hate him.
+But what it has done for millions of would be investors worldwide, is to show that relying solely on income from your own work (a ‘j.o.b.’) is akin to a mouse in an exercise wheel.
+An endless pursuit, with little hope of escape.
 No matter whether you work in a profession or not.

-A great lesson to learn because the sooner you start money management and investing – the better.
-Especially when you understand the importance of compound growth.
+A great lesson to learn, because the sooner you start money management and investing – the better.
+Especially when you understand the power of compound interest and growth.

-Reading the book and in the context of my dad’s imminent passing, created:
+After reading the book and in the context of my dad’s imminent passing, I had: